EOSREAL/EOSREAL_on_Governance/README.md

 	o) Article XV - Default Arbitration Forum Named
 	p) Article XVI - Amendment
 	q) Article XVII - Choice of Law
+        r) Links to the Latest Version on Contitutions: Github links of EOSIO

          This is the latest version of constitution articles.
 All the revisions that have gained consensus will be added to this file (highlighted using colored font for everyone to know the change)